Reducing Revocations Challenge

 Understanding Probation Violations and Disrupting the Revocation Pathway in Ramsey County, Minnesota

-The culmination of this project includes the release of a report on the local drivers of probation revocations in Ramsey County and how those drivers can be targeted to reduce them: Understanding Probation Violations and Disrupting the Revocation Pathway in Ramsey County, Minnesota.
-An executive summary offering highlights from the full Understanding Probation Violations and Disrupting the Revocation Pathway in Ramsey County, Minnesota report can be found here.
+The culmination of this project included the release of a report on the local drivers of probation revocations in Ramsey County and how those drivers can be targeted to reduce them: Understanding Probation Violations and Disrupting the Revocation Pathway in Ramsey County, Minnesota.